IPv4 vs IPv6 from a Consumer’s Point of View

 IPv4 and the Origins of IP Addresses

 IP addresses as we know them were invented in the early 1980s as part of the famous ARPANET research experiments that would lead to the modern World Wide Web.
 IPv4 addresses use four sets of eight-bit numbers.
 So, InMotion Hosting’s IP address 11000111.11111010.11001101.101001 converts to the more standard 199.250.205.41.
 Neat!
-From there, the Domain Name Service (DNS) links our domain to that IP address, so we don’t have to remember a bunch of IP addresses to get to our favorite websites.
+From there, the Domain Name Service (DNS) maps our domain name to that IP address, so we don’t have to remember a bunch of IP addresses to reach our favorite websites.

 If you want to learn all the details a Systems Administrator needs to know, you can review the official Internet Engineering Task Force’s (IETF) documentation on IPv4.
-The short version is that every aspect of transferring data from one device to another is designed with a specific protocol in mind that standardizes interaction between devices.
+The short version is that every aspect of transferring data from one device to another is designed around a specific protocol that standardizes device-to-device interaction.
 IPv4’s protocols work well but aren’t perfect.
 For example, many network security features are not enabled by default.

 At the time, IPv4 was invented, the roughly four billion possible IP addresses seemed like more than we would ever need.
 Few people at the time predicted just how quickly personal computers, mobile devices, and the Internet of Things would cause those numbers to run out.